defencedigital/moduk-service-manual/src/tools/index.md

 - [check with your community](/your-community/)
 - [ask on Defence Digital Slack](https://defencedigital.slack.com/archives/C02GUNVHBBL)

-On a MODNET device, you can use Slack in your web browser.
+On a MOD device, you can use Slack in your web browser.

 ## What you must not use